 How to Use Do, Did, Does (Irregular Verb Conjugations)

 To do and does are present tense.
-Did is past tense for all subjects, and done is the past participle (also for all subjects).
+Did is past tense for all subjects, and done is the present or past perfect).

 How to Use Do, Did, Does (Irregular Verb Conjugations)